xtdb/learn-xtdb-datalog-today/readme.md

 To reinstall the tutorial: Treat this GitHub repository as the golden store.
 Make edits to the Markdown file in GitHub, then reimport the entire notebook using the following instructions.

-1. Log in as the `learn-crux-datalog-today` Nextjournal user (ask @deobald, @refset, or @johantonelli for creds)
+1. Log in as the `learn-xtdb-datalog-today` Nextjournal user (ask @deobald, @refset, or @johantonelli for creds)
 2. Go to the [Nextjournal Dashboard](https://nextjournal.com/dashboard) and open the "Learn XTDB Datalog Today" notebook.
 3. Open the "Share" dialog (in the upper-right):
    1. Select "Notebook Visibility: Private"
-   2. Select "Edit Slug" and change the slug to a name like `learn-crux-datalog-today-old-05` so it won't collide with the notebook you are about to import.
+   2. Select "Edit Slug" and change the slug to a name like `learn-xtdb-datalog-today-old-05` so it won't collide with the notebook you are about to import.
    3. Select "Published Version: Unpublish this notebook..."
 7. Edit the title of the document to `"Learn XTDB Datalog Today - Old05"` or something similar so it's easy to identify in the list of archived notebooks.